Researchers Link Autism To A System That Insulates Brain Wiring

 The study adds to the evidence that myelination problems are present in "several developmental disorders and in particular in autism," says Dr. Flora Vaccarino, a professor in the neuroscience department at Yale who was not involved in the research.

-It also shows how one faulty regulatory system in the brain can lead to either too much myelination and too little, she says.
+It also shows how one faulty regulatory system in the brain can lead to either too much myelination or too little, she says.
 And that may help explain why people with autism spectrum disorders may have brains that are either unusually large or unusually small.

 Researchers involved in the study came upon the myelination problem while looking for something else.